-What are the HIPAA requirements for the online payment processing?
+What are the HIPAA requirements for online payment processing?
 To have all the possible security measures in hand, both digital and physical to protect sensitive personal and financial information.
 Otherwise, you will face consequences in the form of legal proceedings and fines when the breach of PHI occurs.

-4 Best HIPAA Compliant Credit Card Processing Practices
+4 Best HIPAA-Compliant Credit Card Processing Practices

-It is not only the business associate agreement that has to be signed before the HIPAA compliant medical payment processing.
+It is not only the business associate agreement that has to be signed before the HIPAA-compliant medical payment processing.
 Healthcare organizations should consider a list of important criteria to ensure that the patient’s health information is stored securely and will not find its way to cybersecurity criminals and the darknet.

-Some of the best practices that any hospital can use for implementing HIPAA compliant credit card processing are:
+Some of the best practices that any hospital can use for implementing HIPAA-compliant credit card processing are:

 Choosing the Payment Processor Wisely

-One of the best HIPAA compliant credit card processing solutions is to choose the processor very thoroughly.
+One of the best HIPAA-compliant credit card processing solutions is to choose the processor very thoroughly.
 The first thing you have to check is whether they follow Payment Card Industry Data Security Standards (PCI DSS).
 Normally, all processors who care about their reputation and clients adhere to those.
-PCI DDS includes erasure of authentication data, limiting the amount of retained data, response to breaches, secure payment card apps, controlling access to the data, and encryption (transforming data to the point where it is unrecognizable at sight, and you need a key to bring it back to normal).
+PCI DDS includes erasure of authentication data, limiting the amount of retained data, response to breaches, securing payment card apps, controlling access to the data, and encryption (transforming data to the point where it is unrecognizable at sight, and you need a key to bring it back to normal).
 There are a lot of security measures and most of them are stated in HIPAA as well.

-If you have found such a processor, you can afterward ask them directly whether they offer HIPAA compliant credit card processing services.
+If you have found such a processor, you can afterward ask them directly whether they offer HIPAA-compliant credit card processing services.
 You need to be 100% sure about the PHI security.
 After all, if the data is breached by the business associate, you will be held liable as well.